joshualouderback/joshualouderback.github.io/_posts/2016-01-29-ActionManagement.md

 ### Groups ###

-Now that we have sequences, it would be helpful if we had an action that could run actions in parallel!
+Now that we have sequences, it would be helpful if we had an action that could run Actions in parallel!
 If you remember our example from last time, we wanted an asteroid to rotate as it was travelling towards the player's position.
 The only way we would be able to do this is if we could move the asteroid with one action and combine it with another action that rotates it.
-Remember that all actions are contained in a sequence, and a sequence can only update one action at a time?
-Therefore, we will want to create an action that consists of a _group_ of actions.
-This is where action groups come in, the next "manager" of actions.
+Remember that all Actions are contained in a sequence, and a sequence can only update one action at a time?
+Therefore, we will want to create an action that consists of a _group_ of Actions.
+This is where action groups come in, the next "manager" of Actions.
 Lets take a look at how the action group is laid out:

 {% highlight c# %}
 public class ActionGroup : Action
 {
-  // We use a List for the actions in the group, since we want to be able to
+  // We use a List for the Actions in the group, since we want to be able to
   // access each action without having to remove any. private List<Action> list = new List<Action>();